Ladbroke Grove rail crash

-It was the second major accident on the Great Western Main Line in just over two years, the first being the Southall rail crash of September 1997, a few miles west of this accident.
+It was the second major crash on the Great Western Main Line in just over two years, the first being the Southall rail crash of September 1997, several miles west of this crash.
 Both crashes would have been prevented by an operational automatic train protection (ATP) system, wider fitting of which had been rejected on cost grounds.
-This severely damaged public confidence in the management and regulation of safety of Britain's privatised railway system.
+The crash severely damaged public confidence in the management and regulation of safety of Britain's privatised railway system.

 A public inquiry into the crash by Lord Cullen was held in 2000.
 Since both the Paddington and Southall crashes had reopened public debate on ATP, a separate joint inquiry considering the issue in the light of both crashes was also held in 2000; it confirmed the rejection of ATP and the mandatory adoption of a cheaper and less effective system, but noted a mismatch between public opinion and cost-benefit analysis.

-The Cullen inquiry was carried out in two blocks of sittings, sandwiching the 'joint inquiry'; the first block dealt with the accident itself, the second block dealt with the management and regulation of UK railway safety; this had always been part of the inquiry terms of reference, but was given additional urgency by a further train crash at Hatfield in October 2000.
 Major changes in the formal responsibilities for management and regulation of safety of UK rail transport ensued.

 Incident

-At 08:06 BST on 5 October 1999, a Thames Trains service to Bedwyn railway station in Wiltshire left Paddington Station.
+At 08:06 BST on 5 October 1999, a British Rail Class 165 Turbo diesel multiple unit or DMU, No. 165 115, left Paddington Station on a Thames Trains service to Bedwyn railway station in Wiltshire, driven by 31-year-old Michael Hodder.
 From Paddington to Ladbroke Grove Junction (about 2 mi to the west), the lines were bi-directional (signalled to allow trains to travel in either direction, in and out of the platforms of Paddington Station); beyond Ladbroke Grove the main line from London to South Wales and the West of England is a more conventional layout of two lines in each direction ('up' for travel to London, 'down' for travel away from London) carrying both fast and slow trains.